Joseph "Joe" Wright is a British film director born on 25 August 1972 in London.

 - The Oner: His films tend to contain at least one notable one, the most famous being the Dunkirk beach scene in Atonement.

 - Oscar Bait: Wright seems to be in love with this trope.
-All of his films (except maybe Hanna) get scheduled near the end of the year or were scheduled then with the intention of getting nominations.
-Seems to have backed off lately.
+Some of his films got scheduled near the end of the year or were scheduled then with the intention of getting nominations.
+The latest example would be Darkest Hour (slated for November-December release).

 - Production Posse: Wright's posse includes: